 Full stack developer remote, from 05-2015 to 05-2017

-Build a visual Landing Page builder for our marketing with A/B testing capabilities, later adapted to manage the whole website by our non-technical staff without my involvement
+Built a visual "no-code" landing page builder for our marketing with A/B testing capabilities, adapted to manage the whole website by our non-technical staff

 Set up our payment system